smbfs mount command fails during system boot

 (just a little) for its own service to transition "offline" to "online".

-#6 Updated by Rich Lowe about 4 years ago
+#6 Updated by Rich Lowe over 4 years ago

 I'm pretty sure NFS works because it contains no explicit check that its service is online in its own mount path, so it will succeed assuming the meat of nfs/client is running.